A Limp in the Woods (Day 8)

 ~~~~~~~~~~

-The day started with the realization that I’ve yet to make it through a single night without having to free my bladder of its contents.
+The day started with the realization I’ve yet to make it through a single night without having to free my bladder of its contents.
 After the usual lengthy internal debate--to pee or not to pee--this has meant extricating myself from the plush penetralia of the sleeping bag (plush when it remains dry, that is).
 Then I slip into wet shoes, tip the doorman, step out into the arctic gales, and beeline for the nearest tree, hoping it’s enough of a wind-block.

 All the heat this happy camper had worked so hard to create goes missing the instant the sleeping bag is unzipped.
 Unzipping the woodshed assures I won’t be warm again for hours.
 This is one of the worst parts of camping.
 There are others.